 How to Remove a Tick From a Dog

-If possible try to get someone to help you so someone can keep your pup calm.
+If possible, try to get help so someone can keep your pup calm.

 What You Need: